Three sub-committees and one working group help to keep Surrey WI members busy:

 EVENTS, LEISURE AND FUNDRAISING

-Events, Leisure and Fundraising organises a wide range of activities covering educational opportunities, introductions to various sports and pastimes, artistic pursuits and social occasions such as outings, literary and other lunches or suppers which help to raise funds for the Federation.
-It also holds auditions for speakers who, if successful, are listed in our Year Book.
+Events, Leisure and Fundraising (ELF) is responsible for organising, promoting, and encouraging member participation in a wide range of activities covering; educational opportunities, introductions to various sports and pastimes, artistic pursuits, and social occasions such as coach outings, literary and other lunches or suppers which help raise funds for the Federation.
+The team organise and run the raffle at the ACM and AFM and arrange auditions for speakers who, if successful, are listed in the SFWI Yearbook.

 HOME ECONOMICS, CRAFT AND GARDENING